-13. RELATED PARTY TRANSACTIONS
+14. RELATED PARTY TRANSACTIONS

 Mario M. Rosati, one of our directors, is also a member of Wilson Sonsini Goodrich & Rosati, Professional Corporation, which has served as our outside corporate counsel since our formation and has received compensation at normal commercial rates for these services.
-In the first six months of 2006 and 2005, we paid \$372,000 and \$246,000, respectively, to Wilson Sonsini Goodrich & Rosati.
+In the first nine months of 2006 and 2005, we paid \$458,000 and \$324,000, respectively, to Wilson Sonsini Goodrich & Rosati.

-14. LEGAL MATTERS
+15. LEGAL MATTERS

 In the normal course of business, the Company receives claims and makes inquiries regarding patent infringement and other legal matters.
 The Company believes that it has meritorious claims and defenses and intends to pursue any such matters vigorously.
-The Company has received notice from a former employee seeking payment due to their termination in 2005.
-The Company believes the employee has no claim to additional compensation and it will seek to conclude this matter without a material impact on its financial position.
+The Company received notice from a former employee seeking payment due to their termination in 2005 and in the third quarter of 2006, the Company concluded this matter without a material impact on its financial position.
 The Company is not aware of any asserted or unasserted claims against it where an unfavorable resolution would have an adverse material impact on the operations or financial position of the Company.

-15. SUBSEQUENT EVENTS
+16. SUBSEQUENT EVENTS